A B O U T M E

 Welcome, and thank you for taking the time to visit my website.
 Having graduated Summa Cum Laude (earning a BFA in visual arts—with a concentration in photography) from Mason Gross School of the Arts Rutgers, New Brunswick, earlier this year, I found myself reflecting on the journey I've traveled thus far as an artist.
 This website is a manifestation of that still-in-progress reflection.
 It offers the viewer insight into where I've been as a photographer—and hints at the artistic journey ahead.

 For many, frequent visits to art galleries and museums inspired their passion for creating their own visual art.
 However, from childhood, my passion for creating visual art was more influenced by frequent visits to my local movie theaters.
 Movies such as Tim Burton's The Nightmare Before Christmas (directed by Henry Selick), Guillermo Del Toro's Pan's Labyrinth, Ridley Scott's Alien, John Carpenter's The Thing, and William Friedkin's The Exorcist, to name just a few, heavily influenced my artistic sensibilities—particularly when it came to photography.
-The same can be said for the sci-fi/horror/fantasy-themed television programs I watched growing up, such as The Twilight Zone, The Outer Limits, The X-Files, and Black Mirror—which, above all else, involved great storytelling.

 Most of my photography involves storytelling—at least on some level.
 Sometimes, I convey a story within a single shot; other times, a series of shots.
 While I strive to provide a solid foundation for each story, there is intentionality to leave enough room for interpretation—encouraging viewers to bring their imaginations and personal experiences into play as they view my work.